Institute of Business Management Studies (IBMS) Hosts Prestigious DBA Awards 2024 to Honor Exemplary Contributions in Various Fields - www.lokmattimes.com

 Institute of Business Management Studies (IBMS) Hosts Prestigious DBA Awards 2024 to Honor Exemplary Contributions in Various Fields

-PNN Navi Mumbai (Maharashtra) [India], May 27: The Institute of Business Management Studies (IBMS), a leading institute for ...
+Navi Mumbai (Maharashtra) [India], May 27: The Institute of Business Management Studies (IBMS), a leading institute for autonomous professional ...

 Navi Mumbai (Maharashtra) [India], May 27: The Institute of Business Management Studies (IBMS), a leading institute for autonomous professional research and education renowned for its dedication to cultivating a culture of continuous learning, growth, and excellence, hosted a prestigious ceremony to honour individuals with Doctorate of Business Administration (DBA) Awards.
 The event recognised the talent and contributions of professionals across various industries, furthering the institute’s mission to inspire excellence and drive success.